 - Payment plan 3 - $10 Initial Payment, $10 each month thereafter until $200 is reached.

-- Reduced equity payment for qualified households (contact BRFC membership committee)
+- Reduced equity payment of $50 for qualified members (contact BRFC membership committee)

 - *Online payments will be accepted.
 However, an additional processing fee must be added.
 Processing charges will not come out of the equity payment(s).